 - 1.4.1 This rule will apply to transactions between core and non-core activities and to transactions between Scottish Water and associate entities.
-To ensure complete transparency, an associate entity should be determined in accordance with the requirements of Financial Reporting Standard 8 (FRS8).

-- 1.4.2 For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale (see RAR4 for further definitions):
+It also applies to transactions between the non-core (nonlicensed) business and non-core (licensed) retail non-household business To ensure complete transparency, an associate entity should be determined in accordance with the requirements of Financial Reporting Standard 8 (FRS8).
+Appendix 4 Diagram 2 outlines the Scottish Water (Group) transactions covered by RAR5. - 1.4.2 For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale: - Non-core (licensed) retail non-household business: - Scottish Water Retail Household - Non-core (non-licensed).

-- Retail Non-household activities;

-- Scottish Water Retail Household

-- Any other non-core business.

-Other non-core should itself be divided into related business groupings and transactions with the core analysed.
+Non-core (non-licensed) businesses should be divided into related business groupings and transactions with the core and with the Noncore (licensed) retail analysed.
 This may be achieved by using the same breakdown and information as used for management accounts.